landaire/landaire.github.io/content/2025-10-30-a-file-format-uncracked-for-20-years.md

 10. `Engine.GameEngine` property deserialization...
 11. We can now return the fully constructed `Engine.GameEngine`.

-This _can_ result in export data that is interleaved, unfortunately.
+I believe this can result in export data that is interleaved, unfortunately.
 For the above scenario the data may be on disk like the following diagram. **Note:** for space/simplicity I've omitted `Core.Class`, as well as the potential for the _properties themselves_ to trigger deserializing of other exports.

 ```
 ┌─────────────────────────────────────────────────────────────┐